 If you have any specific questions in relation to our terms and conditions, our Customer Service team will be more than happy to help.
 Likewise if you feel that we did not handle your issue in the right way or there is a problem we might be able to fix, please get in touch.
 Your views are very important to us.
 If we have not delivered the standard of service you expected, or if we made a mistake, we would like to know.
 We will investigate the situation and set about putting it right as quickly as we can, if we can.
-We don’t want to make the same mistake again so your feedback is very important to us.
+We don’t want to make the same mistake again, so your feedback is very important to us.

-Make It Cheaper's Customer Experience team can be reached on freephone 0800 158 5263.
+Bionic’s Customer Service Team can be reached on freephone 0800 970 0226

 TERMS AND CONDITIONS OF SERVICE

 1. DEFINITIONS The following definitions apply to these Terms and Conditions of Service (the “Terms”):

 Bionic: means Bionic Services Limited, which is a company registered in England and Wales under company number 05949018 and which has its registered and trading office at 4th Floor, The Minster Building, 21 Mincing Lane, London EC3R 7AG.